Set up billing for your account

 A: If you're the Azure subscription owner or an Azure administrator, check your bill here.

 Q: How do I stop billing?

 A: Sign to the Azure management portal as the Visual Studio Online account owner or Azure subscription administrator.
-Select your account, reduce any purchased licenses to zero, and turn off any paid resources.
-Your Visual Studio Online account and bill won't show any changes in licenses until next month because licenses are monthly purchases.
-You're still charged for resources used during your current billing cycle.
+Select your account, reduce any paid user licenses to zero, and turn off any paid services.
+Your Visual Studio Online account and bill won't show any changes in user licenses until next month when these changes take effect.
+You're still charged for resources used during the current month.